 Parts List For $500 Gaming PC

-For the processor, I chose the Intel Core i3 10100F as currently, it is the cheapest and best 4-core CPU with hyperthreading.
-It is one of the best budget CPUs since its release and still does a great job despite being available for less than $100.
-It features clock speeds of 3.6/4.3GHz as its base/boost clock and is rated at 65W.
+For the processor, I chose the Intel Core i3 12100F as currently, it is one of the cheapest and best 4-core CPU with hyperthreading.
+It is one of the best budget CPUs since its release and still does a great job for just $100.
+It features clock speeds of 3.3/4.3GHz as its base/boost clock and is rated at a maximum TDP of 89W.

 Although it is not overclockable, the turbo boost technology helps it to gain some momentum when it is loaded with a CPU-intensive application or gaming.
 With 4 cores and 8 threads, there is no game that will refuse to run on it and it won’t be bottlenecking any budget or mid-end GPU making it a viable option for the future.